Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Conclusion

 \section{Conclusion}

-The QAOA algorithm has established itself as a promising method for solving COPs such as unweighted and weighted MaxCut.
-The costly optimization process of QAOA layers for large problem size can be bypassed by using the good transferability of parameters between different problem instances.
-In the present work, we have explored a new approach of layer-selective optimization of QAOA parameters after the parameter transfer.
-We collected the optimized set of parameters from a donor graph and used them in the same QAOA circuit applied to other larger acceptor graphs of the order of 16 or 18 nodes.
-Following this, we propose to optimize a subset of $k$ layers, rather than the whole set of $p$ layers, with a consequent reduction in terms of the total number of steps, and hence the time taken by the optimizer to achieve the solution.
+The QAOA has established itself as a promising algorithm for solving COPs such as the Max-Cut problem.
+The costly optimization process of a high-depth QAOA circuit for large problem sizes can be bypassed by using the good transferability of parameters between different problem instances.
+We have proposed an approach to layer-selective optimization of QAOA parameters after the parameter transfer.
+The optimal QAOA parameters of a donor graph are used to initialize the QAOA circuit for larger acceptor graphs.
+Following this, we proposed to optimize a subset of layers, rather than all the layers.
+We have showed that this approach takes drastically lower optimization time compared to optimizing all layers.
+We found that the selective optimization becomes more useful when the donor and acceptor graphs have a large difference in size.
 Our study also highlighted the different contributions arising from each single layer of the circuit, and showed that the optimization of a specific layer can give higher or lower approximation ratio values, implying different significance of individual layers.
-In particular, the numerical results suggest that optimizing the second layer alone corresponds to the highest ratio between approximation quality and the required optimization time.
-These observations can lead to new insights towards understanding how the QAOA works and how to set up efficient and powerful QAOA-based algorithms.
-The next step could be to test the validity of our results on real quantum processors and on larger graphs with the aim of opening new ways to efficiently implement a pipeline to assess COPs via quantum machine learning.
+In particular, the numerical results suggest that optimizing the first or the second layer alone corresponds to the highest trade-off between approximation quality and the required optimization time.
+These observations can lead to new insights toward understanding how the QAOA works and how to set up efficient and powerful QAOA-based algorithms.
+The next step could be to test the validity of our results on real quantum processors and on larger graphs to open new ways to efficiently implement a pipeline to assess COPs via quantum machine learning.